objectbox/objectbox-swift/README.md

 ```

 In CocoaPods, you keep track of used libraries in a file called "Podfile".
-If you don't have this file yet, navigate to your xcode project folder and use CocoaPod to create one:
+If you don't have this file yet, navigate to your xcode project folder and use CocoaPods to create one:

 ```bash
 pod init